HolyBlackCat/holyblackcat.github.io/README.md

 Run `bundle exec jekyll serve` to start a local webserver.
 The content autoupdates when (most?) files are modified.

+### Minimal sane configuration

+In `_config.yml`, set `url: "https://my.page.io"`.
+This is needed for the RSS feed to emit the correct URLs.

 ### Creating a post

 Create `YYYY-MM-DD-shortname.md` in `_posts`.
 The date **must** not be in the future, otherwise it will be ignored by default.